-- Downtown Element of this plan. - Connecting El Paso: See pages 4.4 through 4.10 and A.4 through A.6.
+- · Downtown Element of this plan. - Connecting El Paso: See pages 4.4 through 4.10 and A.4 through A.6.

 G-2 - Traditional Neighborhood: This sector includes the remainder of central El Paso as it existed through World War II.
 Blocks are small and usually have rear alleys; buildings directly faced streets; schools, parks, and small shops are integrated with residential areas.
-This sector is well-suited for use of the SmartCode as a replacement for current zoning when planned in conjunction with specific neighborhood plans or identified in this Comprehensive Plan.
+This sector is well-suited for use of the SmartCode as a replacement for current zoning.

-Design Guidance: G-2 neighborhoods already have walkable thoroughfare grids, a mix of uses and housing types, historic buildings, parks, and a strong sense of character.
+Design Guidance: G-2 neighborhoods already have walkable street grids, a mix of uses and housing types, historic buildings, parks, and a strong sense of character.
 The City's priorities are improving public infrastructure, restoring any abandoned buildings, and infilling empty lots and parking lots with street-oriented buildings.